Sin (video game): Setting

+Story

-As the game progresses, it is gradually revealed that the whole bank robbery is funded by Elexis Sinclaire, who in fact only wanted Mancini to steal a safety deposit box from the bank's vault.
+John Blade responds to a full-scale bank heist and hostage situation perpetrated by the well-known Freeport criminal boss Antonio Mancini.
+The bank robbery was funded by Elexis Sinclaire, who in fact only wanted Mancini to steal a safety deposit box from the bank's vault.
 When she learns that he launched a full-scale bank heist instead, she injects him with concentrated U4 and turns him into a mutant, sending him after Blade.
 John manages to defeat the huge creature and afterwards learns that it was, in fact, Mancini himself.
 Blade also finds out that the substance found in Mancini's body after his death is only manufactured by one company: SinTEK.
 All these unavoidable facts force Blade to embark on an investigation into SinTEK's vast industrial area located in the outskirts of Freeport.

 Later, Blade learns that Elexis Sinclaire's main goal is to contaminate the Freeport water system with vast quantities of U4, turning all of the city's inhabitants into mutants.
 He manages to thwart that plan, but it turns out to be just a diversion because, in the meantime, SinTEK's troops steal nuclear warheads from a U.S. military base.
 Elexis threatens to fill them with U4 and launch them at specific targets, turning the entire world's population into mutants.
 As Blade becomes aware of that, he heads to SinTEK's main base in order to stop Sinclaire.
 However, once Blade defeats the SinTEK's security and mutants at the base, he reaches Sinclaire, only for her to escape by transferring her entire body into a rocket that launches itself into the sky, splits and spreads everywhere.
 Sinclaire disappears through the rockets, JC is unable to locate them, and in Blade's fury at the escape, he smashes a button, causing the nuclear missiles to abort their launch.